THE ANGLO-BURMESE LIBRARY

 By Charles Haswell Campagnac.

-Edited by Sandra Campagnac Carney.
-Available in paperback or file download (PDF) |
+Available in paperback or file download (PDF)

 by Desmond Kelly.
 Desmond writes about his father Lt.-Col. N.W.
 Kelly O.B.E. his life in the Chin Hills during the war his recruitment of and work with the Chin Levies.
 Available from Tiddim Press, P.O.
 Box, 28958, Mortlake, London SW14 8XE We have added an index in PDF form.